OHashish/cloth-sim/README.md

 # Cloth Simulation

-Mass-spring model to simulate a cloth with a GUI using QT with different scenario's.
+Mass-spring model to simulate a cloth with a GUI using QT with different scenarios.

 Explicit Verlet is used to calculate speed.